Developing a Cross-Platform PDF-to-SVG/PNG Wrapper for .NET

-Building a Cross-Platform PDF-to-SVG Bridge for .NET
+Building a Cross-Platform PDF-to-SVG Bridge for

 The business problem